 Looking up at the sky is such a primal thing to do.
 It is like taking the pulse of the world, assessing threat level, questioning the future and mourning the past.
 Of course when living near or on the ocean, or in all things flight-related, that assessment means life and death.
 But even when landlocked within an urban grid, with feet dry and wings clipped, I find so much information in the sky, along with sheer beauty, that missing it is like missing a large chunk of my soul, and as much freedom.

 The few images below are winks at the past and the skies I enjoyed in my previous three pieds-à-terre.
-In Little Cayman, I lived right on shore at the very western tip of the island, facing amazing sunsets and with an unobstructed 180 degree view of the sky.
+In Little Cayman, I lived right on shore at the very western tip of the island, facing amazing sunsets and with an unobstructed one hundred and eighty degree view of the sky.
 The island was small and flat, with barely any trees.
 The sky was everywhere, and once I was at sea, it merged into the water and formed around the boat a full sphere of powerful, humbling and ever-changing beauty.

-Later in Vancouver, my 15th floor balcony opened widely unto the city and looking over the corner, I caught a glimpse of North Shore Mountains and more sky.
+Later in Vancouver, my fifteenth floor balcony opened widely unto the city and looking over the corner, I caught a glimpse of North Shore Mountains and more sky.
 Despite a high population density, downtown Vancouver was surrounded by so much pristine nature that the sky remained at the helm of any given day, even if only to pour a fine, cleansing rain down on the city.